backer927/ruby-challenge/README.md

 ## Tips

 - The curry function is the most challenging - take your time with it
-- For memoize, think about how to handle recursive functions
+- For memoize, think about how to handle multiple arguments
 - Remember that compose and pipe work in opposite directions

-## Example
+## Examples

+### Basic Challenge

 ```ruby
 # Using my_map